New CCNP: How to Prepare

 Generally, the above example would be a common path.
 However, not all CCNPs require three exams — some might actually require more in order to become certified.
 Whatever the case, with the current system you're pretty much given a direct path to follow.
 For example, if you've already earned your CCNA Data Center cert, CCNP Data Center is the next logical step.

 CCNP Changes: the future

-On Feb.
-24, 2020 the CCNP requirements will change quite a bit.
+The CCNP requirements have changed quite a bit.
 Here are the certs that you'll see available starting next year: